Sienci-Labs/Resources/vortex/vx-mounting-your-vortex.md

 <img class="aligncenter size-full wp-image-5585" src="https://resources.sienci.com/wp-content/uploads/2023/08/6.p20_Twoholedrillout.gif" alt="" width="356" height="200" />

-Once done, turn off the router and jog your machine’s X-axis so it's centered just above the next marked hole position. <strong>Set your X position to zero</strong>, leaving your Y and Z zero position unchanged.
-Turn on your router then <strong>run this same g-code file again</strong>.
+Once done, turn off the router and jog your machine’s X-axis so it's centered just above the next marked hole position. <b>Set your X position to zero</b>, leaving your Y and Z zero position unchanged.
+Turn on your router then <b>run this same g-code file again</b>.

 For every remaining set of holes to the right, continue jogging rightwards, resetting the X-zero position, and running this g-code until all sets of holes are done.

-With all these holes made, we can now proceed with installing the included <strong>steel threaded inserts</strong> using either a 6mm or 7/32” allen key.
+With all these holes made, we can now proceed with installing the included <b>steel threaded inserts</b> using either a 6mm or 7/32” allen key.

 <img class="aligncenter size-medium wp-image-5607" src="https://resources.sienci.com/wp-content/uploads/2023/08/6.p21_threadedInserts-850x475.jpg" alt="" width="850" height="475" />